Skip to main content

 AI Model

-Refers to Neural Network models, with each being trained on specific kind of data, and having specialized intended behavior in mind.
+Refers to Neural Network models, with each being trained on specific kind of data, and having specialized intended behavior in mind upon inference.
 An "AI" as used broadly in the media usually refers to an application (tool) that employs one of such models, or sometimes several working together.
 As a user you can rely on these applications, which usually (but not necessarily) conceal the actual model and expose only limited control and parameters, or use these models directly if they are open source, which also allows to potentially fine-tune them through further training or other customization.

 AI Tool